The Informed Investor

 Recently, the media has been less than optimistic about our financial future.
 Across all mediums, the reports and statistics point to the difficulties of saving, investing, spending, and planning for you and your family’s future.
 Even for those who are meticulous investors or those with higher incomes, preparing for the future can often seem like an impossible task.

-There are several factors that affect this difficulty in planning.
-For instance, financial literacy is not a core subject taught in school, unless you pursue a finance degree in college.
+Several factors affect this difficulty in planning.
+For instance, financial literacy is not a core subject taught in school unless you pursue a finance degree in college.
 This disadvantage starts us out on the wrong foot from an early age.
 Almost every investor doesn’t know how to accurately determine how much to save versus how much to spend in order to adequately grow and sustain their wealth.
 This challenge often leads to inefficient and/or delayed preparation for your future.

 However, it’s never too late to learn how to plan for your financial future.
 Regardless of your age or stage of financial planning, here are some critical and universal tips for continuing to build your wealth:

 Determine and Measure Your Objectives

 Start Saving and Investing Today

 Planning for the Future Should Involve the Entire Family

 Decide When to Engage with an Investment Professional